pdevito3/QueryKit/README.md

 * A `FilterParsingException` will be thrown when there is an invalid operator or bad syntax is used (e.g. not using double quotes around a string or guid).
 * An `UnknownFilterPropertyException` will be thrown if a property is not recognized during filtering
 * A `SortParsingException` will be thrown if a property or operation is not recognized during sorting
+* A `QueryKitDbContextTypeException` will be thrown when trying to use a `DbContext` specific workflow without passing that context (e.g. SoundEx)
+* A `SoundsLikeNotImplementedException` will be thrown when trying to use `soundex` on a `DbContext` that doesn't have it implemented.

 ## SoundEx